nikitavoloboev/data/sharing/my-workflow.md

 ## Git

 - [Sublime Merge](https://simgenie.app/) - Visual Git interface.
 Nice way to see changes + past commits.
 - [gitupdate](https://github.com/nikitavoloboev/gitupdate) - Automate commits.
-Use it for updated all the docs, curated lists and on feature branches (branch gets squashed after).
+Use it for all doc, curated list updates and as commits inside feature branches (branch gets squashed after with proper commit).